TCA166/CK3-history-extractor/README.md

 do so will result in errors when running the program.

 The tool can also be used as a command line utility.
-Running the tool with the `--help` argument will show you all the available options.
+Running the tool with the `--help` flag will document that interface.

 ## Mod support

 This program should work just fine on modded save files.
-Some specific aspects may be represented inaccurately to the in game state, but that can be alleviated with providing the tool with the mods you used to play the game.
+Some specific aspects may be represented inaccurately to the in game state, but that can be alleviated by providing the tool with the mods you used to play the game.
 The tool should automatically discover installed Steam mods and allow you to select them.

-If you want to use mods that are not detected through Now naturally very invasive mods allowing for individual country de jure drift, or using weird non standard title naming schemes might break the tool.
-If that occurs please do let me know and I shall see what I can do.
+Should you use mods outside the comfy confines of Steam Workshop, your only way of loading them using command line arguments, the details of which you can learn by providing the `--help` flag.

 ### Load order